Thank you for subscribing to Seavoices’ updates!

 3 mins

 The session started off with a fireside chat, an opportunity for cadets to share their views with leaders from SMOU and WMI.
 The panel, most having been in the industry for many years in their lives, offered invaluable advice and clarified the doubts and fears that came up in the lively chat.
-They shared about SMOU’s core values the cadets can practise through their careers at sea and also forewarned that both literal and metaphorical storms will come when they work on the ships, but having a focus on completing their training and receiving their Certificate of Competency (CoC) 3 is important for their success.
+They shared about SMOU’s core values the cadets can practice through their careers at sea and also forewarned that both literal and metaphorical storms will come when they work on the ships, but having a focus on completing their training and receiving their Certificate of Competency (CoC) 3 is important for their success.
 The cadets got their final pre-sea lesson at the fireside chat, taking away useful tips for the next 18 months that await them at sea.

-Class President, Dominic Prasanth Joseph, encouraged his cohort mates in his speech saying, “As we each pursue our onboard journeys at sea, we promise to meet again after our sea time, work together to complete our phase 3, and spur each other through our CoC exams.”
+Class President Dominic Prasanth Joseph encouraged his cohort mates in his speech, saying, “As we each pursue our onboard journeys at sea, we promise to meet again after our sea time, work together to complete our phase 3, and spur each other through our CoC exams.”

 “I feel heartened that SMOU has provided such as strong support system, not only for me but also for my family members.
-It is a privilege, and not something that every career has.
+It is a privilege and not something that every career has.
 So I’m really grateful for that.”

-POSH Fleet Services
+– Teo Hui Ying, Cadet, POSH Fleet Services

 “The TNTA programme has improved my skills to work on board the ship.
 I can’t wait to start phase 2 of my training to apply what I have learnt on the ship and to experience the rough sea.”

-Mohammad Shafiq Bin Had, Cadet
+– Mohammad Shafiq Bin Had, Cadet, Pacific International Line